 These providers and the information concerning them are intended as referrals only.
 The specific information included in each child care referral has been submitted to us by the provider.
 We do not license, endorse or recommend any provider.
 Additionally, we do not ensure that any provider offers quality care.
 We encourage you to visit the providers to determine what is best for your family and your child care needs.

-The Fatherhood EFFECT (Educating Fathers for Empowering Children Tomorrow) program is to help father participants (legal, assumed, or father figure in the life of a minor child) improve their relationships with their children, family sustainability, and to increase their economic stability.
-This will be done by connecting the fathers to a variety of community services and agencies and through intensive mentor-navigator engagement employed by NewDay Services.
+The Fatherhood EFFECT (Educating Fathers for Empowering Children Tomorrow) program is to help father participants (legal, assumed, or father figure in the life of a minor child) improve their relationships with their children; maintain family sustainability; and increase their economic stability.
+Fathers will be connected to a variety of community services and agencies and intensive mentor-navigator engagement employed by NewDay Services.

-The federal Patient Protection and Affordable Care also calls for certain organizations with 50 or more employees to provide a private location and “reasonable break time” for an employee to express breast milk for her nursing child for one year after the child’s birth.
-The lactation room cannot be a bathroom.
+The Patient Protection and Affordable Care Act calls for certain organizations with 50 or more employees to provide a private location and “reasonable break time” for an employee to express breast milk for her nursing child for one year after the child’s birth.
+Bathrooms cannot be designated as lactations rooms by the institution.

 Five rooms for breastfeeding have been completed and furnished in the busiest buildings: